 One Call Underground Locate Service, Damage Prevention, One Call Complaints and Violation Enforcement by the Attorney General

 Many different kinds of utility services may be buried in the ground on your property.
 For your safety, Iowa law requires that you always call 800.292.8989 a minimum of two days (excluding Saturday, Sunday and legal holidays) in advance to schedule underground utility lines to be located and marked before initiating any digging or excavating project.
-Visit this web page for more information about damage prevention and Iowa One Call.
 The Office of the Attorney General enforces the One Call Law.

 Learn how to file a One Call Complaint using the Attorney General's online complaint form and see more information on One Call Law enforcement through the Attorney General's Office.